renatabiniek/moodbox/README.md

 * **Getting NoReverseMatch error for newly created posts**

-  This error came up When a new post is created in the front end by a logged in user.
+  This error came up when a new post was created in the front end by a logged in user.
   I noticed that in the admin view the slug field was blank for these posts.
 This meant that the tool created didn't have a forwarding url for the tool detail page to be populated.
 Using slugify, I converted the tool name into a slug, and this has fixed the issue.